How to transfer wealth without burdening the next generation

 Allows heirs to assume responsibility progressively while the founder can guide and recalibrate.

-Irreversible once executed and exposes
+Irreversible once executed and exposes transferred assets to the beneficiaries’ personal risks.

 Trust structures